About the Museum

 Aviation Collection

-While the plane the Paul’s uncovered in that Canadian farm field is no longer in their possession, there are a number of permanent aircraft included in the museum’s collection, including:
+There are a number of permanent aircraft included in the museum’s collection, including:

 Find the museum’s entire collection, including past and present visitors on our Aviation Collection page.